 The Pool: Architecture, Culture and Identity in Australia is the companion publication for Australia’s highly anticipated contribution to the Biennale Architettura 2016, curated by Aileen Sage Architects (Isabelle Toland and Amelia Holliday) with Michelle Tabet.
 Designed to offer a richer experience of the exhibition, the book explores the relationship between architecture and Australian cultural identity through personal anecdotes about one of our country’s most significant public spaces.
 Eight prominent Australians have shared their pool stories, including Olympians Shane Gould and Ian Thorpe; authors Anna Funder and Christos Tsiolkas; musician Paul Kelly; environmentalist Tim Flannery; fashion designers Romance Was Born; and art curator Hetti Perkins.
 Prahran Pool appears in Chapter 8, titled 'Deeper Water', featuring Paul Kelly’s reflections on the pool’s role in the deeper moment in life.

-The Pool exhibition opens to the public in Venice at the 2016 Architecture Biennale on 28th May, 2016.
+The Pool exhibition opens to the public in Venice at the 2016 Architecture Biennale on 28th May, 2016, and runs until 27 November.
 Follow @VeniceArchAus on Instagram for updates of the installation and launch of the exhibition, visit the exhibition website, or order a copy of the book from Books at Manic.

 Just bought a house in Stonnington, or curious to know more about the house you live in?